 HMO model

 An HMO practice consists of physicians, specialists, general practitioners, and therapists who provide medical treatment.
-Those insured under this model contact their HMO practice first, but benefit from lower premiums.
+Those insured under this model have to contact their HMO practice first, but benefit from lower premiums.

 Telmed model